On your arrival

 The Eden Project has extensive signage indicating its parking areas.
 As the car-parks fill up A-frames and stewards are posted around the site indicating the next car-park to use.

-You can either walk down to the Eden Project visitor entrance and ticket desks or take a free park and ride bus.
+Walk down to the Eden Project visitor entrance and ticket desks.
 Unfortunately, no overnight parking is permitted.
 Once there, you will see signs to Hangloose Adventure, you do not need to pay for entrance to the Eden Project in order to come to Hangloose Adventure.

 Visitors are welcome to park motorhomes or camper vans in the car park, and Eden can accommodate these in their coach park if they are oversized.